 - Advancing racial equity and justice

-- Conduct and support research and analysis on climate and equity policy issues in coordination with American Progress’ Energy and Environment Department, including by conducting research, proofreading, fact-checking, and editing documents.
+- Conduct and support research and analysis on climate and equity policy issues in coordination with other members of American Progress’ Energy and Environment department, including by conducting research, proofreading, fact-checking, and editing documents.

 - Help develop a range of written products to influence the policy debate on key climate issues, including memos, reports, rapid-response statements, op-eds, and social media.

 - Elicit and provide feedback on written products.